NethermindEth/starknet.go/examples/deployContractUDC/README.md

-This example sends an invoke transaction with calldata.
-It uses an ERC20 token, but it can be any smart contract.
+This example deploys an [ERC20](https://docs.openzeppelin.com/contracts-cairo/0.8.1/erc20) token using the [UDC (Universal Deployer Contract)](https://docs.starknet.io/architecture-and-concepts/accounts/universal-deployer/) smart contract.

 Steps:
 1. Rename the ".env.template" file located at the root of the "examples" folder to ".env"